andre-ye/andre-ye.github.io-retired/docs/involvements/involvements.md

 # Involvements

-Collaborative groups I'm part of
-{: .fs-6 .fw-300 }
+Collaborative groups I'm lucky to be/have been part of {: .fs-6 .fw-300 }

-I am involved with/in a number of groups and organizations.
+I am involved with a number of groups and organizations.
 Learn more about them and what I do in each.